hermsmeyer/nfl-dynasty/README.markdown

 --------

 * Scrapes myfantasyleague.com freeagent pages and returns a list of players
-* Matches available players to a list of projections and outputs a list of players
+* Matches available players to a list of projections, and outputs matched players
 * Assuming our projections are listed in decending order by value, output will reflect this
 * Output is grepable by position for quick and dirty filtering. e.g. "nfl | grep CB" will list all available cornerbacks for which we have a projection, sorted by value in decending order.